christophwille/poc-oh/src/TestcontainersPlayground/README.md

 TODO

-* Using the new https://www.nuget.org/packages/Testcontainers.XunitV3/#versions-body-tab (when available)
+* Using the new https://www.nuget.org/packages/Testcontainers.XunitV3/#versions-body-tab (available now)
-* Use XELite to trace batch_completed
 * Test Azure Functions using Testcontainers